-In comparison, we start nearly all of our patients out with a goal of finishing treatment in 1-2 years.
+In comparison, we start nearly all of our patients out with the goal of finishing treatment in 1-2 years.
 So 22-24 months is the longest we want to see a treatment go.

 Many of our patients finish in closer to 12 months – just 1 year.
 That’s half the time of the average orthodontic case in the United States.
 That’s a big difference.

 If we were to just put that information in a table, or give you a big range, you’d find it at best to be not very helpful.
-Most braces vs. Invisalign guides online don’t take the time to explain this to you.
+Most Invisalign and Braces guides online don’t take the time to explain this to you.
 Find a doctor who does.

 So, which one is faster?

 Invisalign can be quite a bit faster in particular cases – mostly dealing with minor movements or precision cases.
-The longer your treatment plan requires to reach your winning smile, the more Invisalign has a speed advantage there as well.
+The longer your treatment plan requires to reach your winning smile, the more clear aligners have a speed advantage there as well.

 Advantage: Invisalign, probably, but it might be different for you